“Call Me Nick!” Leadership in Running Shoes

 None other than the Deputy Minister (DM) of our federal department, who had flown down from head office in Ottawa, Canada’s capital.
 We were cloistered in a community college in the small, beautiful city of Edmundston, NewBrunswick, just a stone’s throw from northern Maine.

 We waited with trepidation for Nick Mulder’s arrival.
-A deputy minister, for civil servants, is to be worshipped, a form of immortal beast, who knows all and who sees all.
+A deputy minister, for civil servants, is to be worshipped, a form of immortal beast, who knows all and who sees all—a purveyor of the future.
 (Or so goes the lingering mythology).
 A DM to the uninitiated is equivalent to a CEO or president in the private sector.
 His or her boss is the Minister, an elected politician (a Secretary in the U.S.).

 Finally murmurs broke out: “The DM is here!”

 Suddenly the deputy minister walked into the room.
 He took one look at us and broke out laughing.
-“Why the heck are you wearing suits?”
-Standing before us was our demi god, except that he had on casual pants, running shoes and a rumpled shirt with the sleeves rolled up to his elbows.
+“Why the heck are you people dressed up?”
+Standing before us was our demi-god, except that he had on casual pants, running shoes and a rumpled shirt with the sleeves rolled up to his elbows.
 He then worked the room, shaking our hands and exclaiming repeatedly, “Nick Mulder; good to meet you.
 Call me Nick!”